-Applying for a USDA loan is several steps.
-For help navigating this process, consider connecting with a local real estate agent, who can walk you through each step.
+Applying for a USDA loan takes several steps.
+For help navigating this loan process, consider connecting with a local real estate agent who can walk you through each step.

-There are hundreds of lenders who offer USDA loans, so you’ll want to do your research on local USDA-approved lenders.
-It’s best to work with lenders who specialize in USDA loans and know the ins and outs.
+Hundreds of lenders offer USDA loans, so you’ll want to do your research on local USDA-approved lenders.
+It’s best to work with lenders who specialize in USDA home loans.

-Once you find a lender, it’s time to pre-qualify.
-Pre-qualification is a fairly simple process that will ensure you’re eligible for the program and provide a general estimate of what you can afford.
+Once you find a lender, you need to pre-qualify.
+Pre-qualification is a fairly simple process that ensures you’re eligible for the program and provides an estimate of what you can afford.

-Pre-approval is a more thorough process than prequalification.
+Pre-approval is a more thorough process than pre-qualification.
 For this step, your lender will verify information about your income and finances and determine how much you can actually borrow.
-This is determined by calculating your debt-to-income (DTI) ratio, which shows how much of your monthly income goes towards expenses.
+Your lender determines how much you can borrow by calculating your debt-to-income (DTI) ratio, which shows how much of your monthly income goes toward expenses.

-If you aren’t already working with a real estate agent, this step is time to find one.
-A local agent with USDA loan expertise can help you find and close on your dream home.
+If you aren’t already working with a real estate agent, you'll want to find one at this step.
+A local agent with USDA renovation loan expertise can help you find a USDA-approved home.

-Once you find your home, you’ll work with your lender and agent to make an offer.
-This is also time to negotiate on closing costs.
-Then you sign!
+Once you find your home, you’ll work with your lender and agent to make an offer and negotiate closing costs.
+Then you'll sign!

-After you and the seller sign the purchase agreement, your lender will order a USDA loan appraisal, to ensure the home meets USDA standards.
+After you and the seller sign the purchase agreement, your lender will order a USDA home loan appraisal to ensure the home meets USDA standards.

-At this point, an underwriter will review all of the paperwork and documentation.
+At this point, an approving loan underwriter will review all of the paperwork and documentation.

 Loan closing is your final step!
-At closing, you’ll sign all of the paperwork, finalize your loan, and take ownership of your new home.
+At closing, you’ll sign all of the paperwork, finalize your USDA rehab loan, and take ownership of your new home.

-Buyers considering purchasing options, including whether or not to buy a property in need of repairs up front, should connect with an experienced real estate agent as a first step.
+If you're considering purchasing options, including whether or not to buy a property in need of repairs upfront, connect with an experienced real estate agent.
 The right agent will provide guidance, help evaluate properties, uncover additional cost savings, and help you find the right contractor.